SecureBoost+: Large Scale and High-Performance Vertical Federated Gradient Boosting Decision Tree: Proposed SecureBoost+ Framework

-After offsetting $g$ and transforming $g$,$h$ into large positive integers, we can now pack them into one large integer.
-In the case of aggregation result overflow during histogram computation, we need to reserve more bits for $g$ and $h$.
-Assuming we have $n_i$ instances, so we are sure that the summing value in an arbitrary bin in histograms will no larger than
+After offsetting $g$, we adopt a fixed-point encoding strategy to encode $g$ and $h$, which is shown in equation \ref{gh_all}, where $r$ is usually 53.
+Then, we can pack $g$ and $h$ into one large positive number.
+To avoid overflowing aggregation results during histogram calculation, we need to reserve more bits for $g$ and $h$.
+Assuming we have $n_i$ instances, we need to make sure that no cumulative gradients and hessians in the histogram will be larger than $g_{cmax}$ and $h_{cmax}$ in equation \ref{gh_cum_max}.
+Therefore, we assign $b_{g}$ bits for $g$ and $b_{h}$ bits for $h$ in equation \ref{gh_cum_max}: